MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/ifreebusysupport-placeholder14.md

 ms.topic: reference
 ms.localizationpriority: medium
 ms.assetid: d21aba9d-71a2-f090-d930-05fc6d84b673
-description: "This member is a placeholder and is not supported."
+description: Describes the IFreeBusySupportPlaceholder14 and provides syntax, return value, and additional remarks.
+This member is a placeholder and is not supported.
 ---

 # IFreeBusySupport::Placeholder14